The Traditional Owners of this land are those who identify as

 Woomera Prohibited Area

-Currently, there are threats to registered cultural heritage sites within missile range of the Australian Defence Force missile training area of the Woomera Prohibited Area.
-In January 2021, a group of Kokotha traditional owners conducting heritage site inspections discovered an unexploded high tech missile.
+In January 2021, a group of Kokotha Traditional Owners conducting heritage site inspections discovered an unexploded high tech missile.
 In September 2021, two Respected Senior Lore men from SA’s Western Desert region filed a landmark complaint with the OECD about the corporate practices of the missile manufacturers.
-The Wire’s thorough analysis of SA government and Australia’s Defence Force actions, revealed a culture of impunity and serious conflicts of interest in regards to Kokotha peoples rights.
+There have been several reports of bomb fragments, shrapnel and carbon fibre littering sacred sites.

 The Sacred Mound Springs of the Arabana people